 Life of a B2B buyer

-When we look at decision making, alarmingly, buyers are progressing nearly 60% of the way through this process before they even begin to engage with a sales rep*.
+Alarmingly, buyers are progressing nearly 60% of the way through this process before they even begin to engage with a sales rep*.
 This is a concerning figure for businesses as essentially, buyers are qualifying them out before they’re even in!
-Decisions are being based more on personal experiences and the buyers own judging criteria, with buyers more likely to choose just a couple of potentials to choose from.
-This can pose a significant challenge if you’re not being considered by the buyer in the first instance.
+Decisions are made on personal experiences and the buyers own judging criteria.
+Buyers are more likely to choose just a couple of potentials to choose from.
+This can pose a significant challenge if you’re not in consideration from the buyer in the first instance.

 The rise of the ‘smart buyer’